 It’s easy to believe that humans turned to agriculture to grow food, but ancient people knew how to forage for food.
 The first thing humans cultivated was einkorn, a type of wheat.
 This wouldn’t make good bread, but it would help produce some exceptional beer.
 It’s wild to think that agriculture happened because people wanted to produce more alcohol.

-There’s no doubt that drinking socially has its perks.
+There’s no doubt that drinking socially has its perks when done in moderation, responsibly.
 It’s something humanity has engaged in for ages, but that doesn’t mean people should participate in social drinking without understanding the dark side of it as well.

 Why is Social Drinking Hard to Resist?